dvtrung/dl-torch/README.md

 This project provides a codebase for deep learning experiments with Pytorch.

+- [ ] Writing minimal code to set up an experiment
-- [ ] Efficient way of logging and managing training models
+- [ ] Efficient way of logging and analyzing training models
 - [ ] Terminal GUI for tracking experiments
-- [ ] Export minimal code and run in Google Colab or remote instance
+- [ ] Integration with Google Colab or remote SSH server

-#
+# Set up an experiment

 ## Define dataset

 ```python